-Since the integrated decay function, which enters in the inclusive cross section, is dominated by smaller values of $E_m$, it is natural to assume based on the above discussion it is natural to assume that the type 3N-I SRC represents the main configuration contributing to the inclusive cross section.
-With this assumption one can identify the kinematics at which 3N-SRCs can be isolated in inclusive scattering.
-Introducing mass $m_S$ and momentum $p_S$ for the two nucleon recoil system of type 3N-I SRC (Fig.\ref{3Nsrc_types}(a)) for quasielastic scattering from 3N-SRC we consider the energy-momentum conservation in the form:
+Since the integrated decay function, which enters in the inclusive cross section, is dominated by smaller values of $E_m$, one expects, based on the above discussion, that the type 3N-I SRC represents the main configuration contributing to the inclusive cross section.
+Based on this, it is possible to identify the kinematics at which 3N-SRCs can be isolated in inclusive scattering.
+Introducing mass $m_S$ and momentum $p_S$ for the two nucleon recoil system of type 3N-I SRC (Fig.\ref{3Nsrc_types}(a)) we consider energy-momentum conservation in quasielastic scattering from a 3N-SRC which takes the form:

 Here $q$ is the four momentum transfer and $p_f$ is the final 4-momentum of the struck nucleon in the 3N~SRC.
-Using the boost invariance of the light-cone momentum fractions, for the spectator system in the $\gamma- 3N$ center of mass frame we define the ratio:
+The boost invariance of the light-cone momentum fractions, for the spectator system in the $\gamma- 3N$ center of mass frame, allows us to define the ratio:

-where $W_{3N}$ is the invariant mass produced from the interaction with 3N system:
+where $W_{3N}$ is the invariant mass produced from the interaction with the 3N system:

-In the RHS of Eq.(\ref{psmn_g3nmn}) we neglected the transverse momentum of the spectator NN system which is integrated over in inclusive reactions.
+In the RHS of Eq.(\ref{psmn_g3nmn}) we neglected the transverse momentum of the spectator NN system as it is integrated over in inclusive reactions.
 This is justified since the inclusive cross section is dominated by kinematics in which $p_{S,\perp} \ll p_{S,z}$.
 Furthermore $E^{cm}_S$ and $p^{cm}_S$ can be calculated through $W_{3N}$ using the relation:

 where $m_S$ is defined as: